pyOpenSci/python-package-guide/index.md

 Publish your docs
 ```

-## Packaging Ecosystem overview & best practices
+## Python packaging ecosystem overview & best practices

+Learn about Python packaging best practices.
+You will also get to know the
-This section of our guide will provide you with an overview of packaging best practices and also the vibrant ecosystem of packaging tools that are available to help you with your Python packaging needs.
+the vibrant ecosystem of packaging tools that are available to help you with your Python packaging needs.

 :::::{grid} 1 1 2 2
 :class-container: text-center